mediamonks/transition-component/README.md

 > to do the following:
 >
 > 1. Checkout the entire Git repository (not just the example folder).
-> 2. Run `yarn` in the root of the Git repository to install all dependencies.
+> 2. Run `npm install` in the root of the Git repository to install all dependencies.
 > 3. Change directory to the desired example folder, for example `cd examples/muban`.
-> 4. Start up the development server by running `yarn dev`.
+> 4. Start up the development server by running `npm run dev`.

 ## 💪 Contributing